Best Apps to Practice Japanese Speaking (2026)

 Is Duolingo enough for Japanese speaking practice?

 For most learners, no. Duolingo can help with habit-building and vocabulary review, but it is usually not enough on its own if your main goal is speaking confidence and real conversation practice.
-If you want the speaking-first breakdown, read Hanashi vs Duolingo for Speaking Practice.
+If you want the output-focused breakdown, read Hanashi vs Duolingo for Speaking Practice.

 Can I improve Japanese speaking with free apps only?